-Working with B. terrestris colonies in the laboratory at UEA, the student will design and perform experiments to separate out individual and social influences on longevity (Objective 1).
-For example, experiments will test whether young workers transferred from early-stage colonies into late-stage colonies live longer or shorter lives.
-In similar experiments, the student will also use quantitative PCR (qPCR) to measure how or whether genes in ageing-associated pathways change their expression levels in response to such manipulations (Objective 2).
+Working with B. terrestris colonies in the laboratory at UEA, the candidate will design and perform experiments to separate out individual and social influences on longevity.
+For example, experiments will test whether young workers transferred from early-stage colonies into late-stage colonies live longer or shorter lives (Objective 1).
+In similar experiments, the candidate will use quantitative PCR (qPCR) to determine whether genes in ageing-associated pathways change their expression levels in response to such manipulations (Objective 2).

 Alongside training opportunities provided by the DTP, the candidate will receive research training and generic, transferable training within the supervisors’ research groups.
 Research training will provide expertise in bee ecology, evolutionary theory and pollinator biology plus advanced skills in insect husbandry, experimental design, molecular techniques (RNA extraction, qPCR) and data analysis.
 Generic, transferable training will cover project management, written and oral communication and career development.